T Wall & Sons was the largest ice cream manufacturer in the world.

 A new steam-powered works was established at Holland Street, Blackfriars in 1878.
 Epps was the largest cocoa powder producer in Britain, with an output of nearly five million pounds a year.
 At its peak the firm processed half of all cocoa imports into Britain.

 A short and slight man, James Epps kept a low public profile, unlike his gregarious brother John.
 He was known only for his work in business, and had few outside interests.
 He allowed his portrait to be taken only once, and not once did he grant an interview or issue a public statement.
-He was a hard worker, keen on a bargain, and somewhat of a control freak.
+He was a hard worker, keen on a bargain, and somewhat controlling.
 Despite his massive wealth he lived in an unfashionable area of London.

 The business was converted into a private joint stock limited company in 1893 known as James Epps & Co.
 The directors were James Epps, Hahnemann Epps and James Epps Jr (1856 – 1905), and the company had a capital of £200,000.
 The company remained under family control, and no shares were offered to the public.